 You’ve seen those not annoying at all guys on TV exclaiming, “Buy real estate with no money down”, “Use other people’s money to invest your way to riches”, and so forth.

 On the face of it, it sounds really appealing.
 I mean why wouldn’t you want to use somebody else’s money to make money for yourself?
 Sounds like a slam dunk, right?
 Some of these people will even try to convince you that it’s low risk or even risk free.
 They even use the term good debt because if you use it right, they say, it will make you richer.

 What is Good Debt?

 So what is good debt?
-Good debt is considered to be any kind of debt that will help you to get a return on investment.
+Good debt is considered to be any kind of debt that will help you to get a return on investment that's greater than the cost of using borrowed money.
 Some examples of so called “good debt” are:

 - College Debt- It costs a lot of money to go to college, but when you graduate, the theory is you’ll make a better living than you otherwise would have and will be able to pay off the loan.
 But that doesn’t always happen, especially in today’s environment.

 - House Debt- A house is supposed to appreciate in value over time, thus making the investment worthwhile.
-Again, in this economy, that doesn’t always happen.
+Again, as we saw a few years ago, that doesn’t always happen.

 - Business Debt- Investing in your business is supposed to be able to get you a return in investment that will put your business in a position to make more money, thus giving you the ability to pay off the loan as your business increases.
 However, sometimes the business doesn’t see an increase, but the loan still has to be paid.